jbaiter/gphoto2-cffi/README.rst

     # Set a configuration value
     my_cam.config['capturesettings']['imagequality'].set("JPEG Fine")

-Currently only Python 2.7 (CPython and PyPy) is supported, however support for 2.6 and 3.x is planned for the future.
+Currently only Python 2.7 and 3.4 (CPython and PyPy) are supported, however support for 2.6 and 3.3 is planned for the future.

 .. _libgphoto2: http://www.gphoto.org/proj/libgphoto2/
 .. _PyPy: http://pypy.org/